Contributor Guide

 iodata1 = load_one("example.xyz")

-The usage of evolve becomes mandatory when you want to change two or more attributes whose shape need to be consistent.
-For example, the following would fail:
+The use of evolve becomes mandatory when you want to change two or more attributes whose shape must be consistent.
+For example, the following will fail:

 from iodata import IOData